Stengart v. Loving Care Agency, Inc.: Prior history of the case

-The Plaintiff, Marina Stengart was a former employee of Loving Care Agency, Inc. who provided care services for children and adults.
-In December 2007, Marina Stengart resigned from her position at Loving Care due to gender discrimination issues, which ultimately led to an action against Loving Care Agency, Inc. Just prior to her resignation, Stengart wrote several e-mails to her lawyer from her personal, password-protected e-mail account using a company-owned laptop.
+The plaintiff, Marina Stengart, was a former employee of Loving Care Agency, Inc. who provided care services for children and adults.
+In December 2007, Stengart resigned from her position at Loving Care due to gender discrimination issues, which ultimately led to an action against Loving Care Agency, Inc. Just prior to her resignation, Stengart wrote several e-mails to her lawyer from her personal, password-protected e-mail account using a company-owned laptop.
 In preparation for the action being taken by Stengart, Loving Care Agency, Inc. hired a computer forensics expert to create a forensics disk image of the hard drive in the computer used by Stengart while employed with the company.

 During discovery, the plaintiff was made aware of Loving Care's possession of the e-mails from the company-owned laptop that Stengart used.
 Upon learning of the acquisition of the e-mails by Loving Care, Stengart's attorney, Donald Jacobs filed a motion in Bergen County court for all e-mails to be returned and that copies be destroyed.
 Mr. Jacobs' motion was denied, and the trial court held that Loving Care's use of the e-mails would be permitted in court.
-Mr. Jacobs' motion was denied by the trial judge on the basis that such e-mails were not protected by client-attorney privilege because the company's policy indicated that the e-mails were a part of the company's property.
+Mr. Jacobs' motion was denied by the trial judge on the basis that such e-mails were not protected by attorney-client privilege because the company's policy indicated that the e-mails were a part of the company's property.

 Unsatisfied with the trial judge's decision to allow the e-mails to remain with the defendant, Stengart and her attorney decided to present their case to the New Jersey Superior Court, Appellate Division.
 The appellate judge subsequently reversed the decision of the trial court by saying that the trial court had not exhibited proper respect to attorney–client privacy, and thereby ordered that the case be heard in front of a judge in the Chancery Division.
 Furthermore, the appellate court also warned that Loving Care's counsel could have sanctions imposed upon them for violating the attorney–client privileges and obtaining copies of e-mails that they did not have rights to.
 Once again however, the decision of the court was challenged, but this time by Loving Care Agency.
 After the decision was made by the appellate court, Loving Care Agency then decided to take the case to the New Jersey Supreme Court for the final ruling.